 What We Offer in Strategic Consulting

-Providing over $88 million of pro bono consulting services since 2001, Compass Greater Washington serves the greater region including suburban Maryland and Northern Virginia.
+Providing over $81 million of pro bono consulting services since 2001, Compass Greater Washington serves nonprofits in D.C., suburban Maryland, and Northern Virginia.

 Compass recruits, trains and supports teams of business professionals.
 We work with MBAs from top business schools, and other volunteers with experience in different functional areas, including strategic planning, finance, marketing & communications, change management, technology, operations, and consulting.
 We welcome business professionals at varying stages of their careers.

-Each nonprofit client receives approximately $210,000 – $230,000 of strategic consulting services – free of charge.
+Each nonprofit client receives tens of thousands of dollars of strategic consulting services – free of charge.
 Our volunteers not only deliver focused analyses and recommendations, but also provide advice along the way, so nonprofits can internalize the most useful and relevant management principles.

 Our Service Lines